TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 * `<Regexp> | <Regexp>` is a logical or (e.g., `P | I` matches a parent or an import edge)
 * `<Regexp> & <Regexp>` is a logical and (i.e., both expressions must match)
 * `(<Regexp>)` brackets can be used for grouping

-### Debugging

-The result of analysis, including the scope graph that was built, the resolved references, and more can be shown by selecting the menu `Spoofax > Analysis > Show File Analysis` for a MiniJava program.

-At the moment it is not checked if the constructors that you match on actually exist.
-You can check this by opening the generated Stratego file.
-This is done by selecting `Spoofax > Analysis > Generate Stratego` for an NaBL2 file.
-Make sure that you import your MiniJava signatures in the NaBL2 file, or you will also get errors for constructors that do exist.